 For this company, having to procure raw materials means contacting different suppliers for the pricing and availability of the raw material (QPA – Query for pricing and availability), getting quotations from them, comparing them, choosing the supplier, sending the purchase order (PO), making the payment and finally receiving the purchase receipt(PR).

-In order to do all this, they spend months on end procuring even the most basic raw material.
+In order to do all this, they spend months on end procuring even the most basic raw materials.
 It also means that there is a manual intervention for all of the above processes leading to more delays and costly errors.

 While sending files like POs, QPAs, or PRs, there was no standard way to interpret the incoming files and make sense of them.